Over the last 100 years, the purchasing power of the US dollar has dropped by an astounding 95%. Since 1913, prices have increased by 2,000% (!)

 However, it looks like the process is nearing its end.
 In 2009, China and Russia suggested that a new system be created to replace the US dollar as the global primary reserve currency.
 Across the world, countries have been growing tired of and frustrated with the US dollar’s status as the world’s reserve currency.
 They will no longer put up with—or be able to afford—the aftermath of poor US decisions and misuse of its privilege.
 The real danger to our economy is that all the dollars that we have been printing and exporting for all these years in return for imported cars and products—money that is now sitting in other countries’ vaults as reserve currency—will come back to us, leading to a complete US dollar collapse.

-Wait for another article about all the signs we see that it’s been a fun ride that’s about to end.
+Learn more about all the signs we see that it’s been a fun ride the dollar has been that’s about to end.

 What does a crash of the dollar mean for your wealth?